|

 Learn how to make a candy train to use as an ornament, for a Birthday activity, as a gift topper, or just for fun!
 This classic craft is sure to be a hit with the young and old, alike!

 When my kids were little, I remember making Candy Trains with them!
-I even made enough to sell at a small local bazaar, along with Snowman Soup, Reindeer Food, and Beaded Socks.
+I even made enough to sell at a small local bazaar, along with Snowman Soup, Reindeer Food, and Beaded Socks for little girls.
 It was a lot of fun to make them and they were good gifts to give!

 This post contains affiliate links.
 When you purchase through an affiliate link, we receive a small commission at no additional cost to you.
 Disclosure.